Real self-healing begins the moment you stop outsourcing your well‑being.

 All genuine self‑healing emerges from this tri‑level alignment of matter, energy, and consciousness.

-To integrate body, mind, and spirit you must feel energy, not merely think about it.
+To integrate body, mind, and spirit, you must feel energy, not merely think about it.

-Holistic self‑healing is the lived experience of this continuity: energy felt as awareness in motion.
+Ultimately, holistic self‑healing is the lived experience of this continuity: energy felt as awareness in motion.

 Integrated Systems of Healing